 Garden Court North Chambers has significant expertise in prison law.
-Our members appear in adjudications and regularly undertake parole board hearings at prisons throughout the country.
+Our prison law barristers appear in adjudications and regularly undertake parole board hearings at prisons throughout the country.
 We undertake representation before lifer, parole, and recall panels, Categorisation of prisoners (in particular Category A prisoners) and calculation of sentences, and we provide written advice on all aspects of prison law.

 We also have significant expertise in undertaking judicial reviews in this area and civil actions against the Home Office.

 Our members have been involved in some of the highest profile prison law cases, including:

 - R (Haney, Kaiyam, Massey and Robinson) v SSJ UKSC 66 (Supreme Court held that all indeterminate prisoners must be given a reasonable opportunity to rehabilitate themselves and demonstrate their suitability for release);

 - Noone v SSJ UKSC 30 (calculation of release dates and HDC entitlement);

 - R (Guittard) v SSJ EWHC 2951 (discretion to transfer to open prison without a hearing)

 - R v Round & Dunn EWCA Crim 2667 (consecutive sentences and HDC);

 - R (Mohammed Ali) v SSJ EWHC 1732 (reasons for escape risk classification to be provided);

 - R (Lowe) v Governor of Liverpool Prison EWHC 2167 (re-categorisation decisions); and